justgeorges/justgeorges/README.md

 - 👋 Hi, I’m @justgeorges
 - 👀 I’m interested in earning to build my own website, and other coding projects related to creativity and aesthetic ordering of livelihood.
-- 🌱 I’m currently learning C# in order to make games.
+- 🌱 I’m currently studying at Le Wagon Tokyo
 - 💞️ I’m not much of a collaborator at the moment, but maybe in the future..?
 - 📫 How to reach me ...NA (Will Update)